PatrickEwing-USDA/rHFA/README.md

-# Home field advantage (HFA) analysis of local adaptation in crop populations.
+## Home field advantage (HFA) - Analysis of local adaptation in crop populations.

 Home Field Advantage (HFA) is the fitness gain an entry (genotype) realizes by growing in its home location, which is empirically defined as the location of highest fitness relative to other entries (Ewing et al., 2019).

-## Requirements
+### Requirements

 Input data should be analogous to common gardens.
-Ex. breeding trials, multi environment trials, yield trials.
+Ex. breeding trials, multi-environment trials, yield trials.
 This package was tested on Linux, Windows, and macOS running R version 4.4.x

-## Brief how-to:
+### Brief how-to:

-## Getting Started

-To learn how to use `mypackage`, check out our [introduction vignette](vignettes/rhfa-guide.Rmd), which walks you through the core functionality.

 1.  id_home() to identify home site (optional)
 2.  permute_hfa() to run hfa analysis.
 This will work at the population and genotype level and may work across years (for populations) - in progress.
 You currently need to manually calculate p-values for genotypes from the permutations (first column is observed; try .two-tailed()).
 If really slow, try setting BLUP=FALSE.